niteshmisraGA/Velvet-Worms-First-Project/README.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

-- Find and use external api
+- Get data from external API
+- Take in user input and do a conditional check
-- Render data on page
+- Render data on page if user input meets a condition
-- Save user input history on page

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

-- Add second API
+- Add second API to expand GIF choices
 - Use local storage to save user favorites
+- Implement AI complex enough to answer questions more complex than a yes or no.

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 |  Day | Deliverable | Status
 |---|---| ---|